bffee/cheatsheets/docker-commands.md

 docker pull nginx:1.23
 ```

-downloads the perticular image from docker registery (Docker HUB)
+to download the perticular image from docker registery (Docker HUB)

 ```
 docker images